ivssh/terraform-elasticsearch/README.md

 Spin a single instance or cluster of elasticseach nodes on AWS EC2.
 Also provisions supporting infrasturcture like VPC, Gateways, etc.

+The repository has been split into terraform modules-
+- AWS VPC module
+- Elasticsearch instance module

+AWS VPC module instatiates all resources which are related to a VPC like route tables, gateways, subnets, etc.

+Elasticsearch module instatiates resources like ec2 instance, security group, Elastic IP and null resources to run the provisioners.

+NOTE: Some resources may not be part of the free tier like NAT gateway, Elastic IP, etc. but they have been included in the repository.

 ### What's possible

   - Spin up **secure** elasticsearch cluster